signalfx/signalfx-agent/docs/imm-otel.md

       check_interval: 2s
       limit_mib: 1800
       spike_limit_mib: 500
- # Enabling the memory_limiter is strongly recommended for every
+ # Enabling the memory_limiter is strongly recommended for every pipeline.
- # pipeline.
-Configuration is based on the amount of memory
- # allocated to the collector.
-The configuration below assumes 2 GB of
- # memory.
-In general, the ballast should be set to 1/3 of the collector's
- # memory.
-The limit should be 90% of the collector's memory up to 2 GB.
-The
- # spike should be 25% of the collector's memory up to 2 GB.
-In addition,
- # the "--mem-ballast-size-mib" CLI flag must be set to the same value as
- # the "ballast_size_mib".
     exporters:
 # One or more exporters must be configured.
 # Metrics